codebeaver-ai/codebeaver-ai/README.md

 expense_tracker.py
 The error occurs because the code in total_expense_by_category only converts the input parameter (category) to lower-case and compares it with the expense entries exactly.
 However, the expenses added in the test have "category" values in different cases (e.g., "FOOD", "Food") that are not converted to lower-case, so they don't match "food" (the lowercased input).
 This makes the method only sum the expense that exactly matches "food" in lower-case, resulting in an incorrect sum.
 ```

+You can check the available frameworks in the [templates folder of this repo](https://github.com/codebeaver-ai/codebeaver-ai/tree/main/codebeaver-internal/templates).

 ## See it in action